N-Haitu31/holbertonschool-shell/io_redirections_and_filters/README.md

 11-directories : script that counts the number of directories and sub-directories in the current directory.

 12-newest_files : script that displays the 10 newest files in the current directory.

+13-unique: script that takes a list of words as input and prints only words that appear exactly once.